 Lara Hruska, Founding Partner

 Prior to forming Cedar Law in 2015, Lara worked at a Seattle litigation firm representing traditional school districts around the State of Washington with day-to-day general counsel advice and provided representation in state and federal litigation and administrative proceedings.
-She served on the board of the Washington Council of School Attorneys from 2013-2014 and the board of the Washington Women Lawyers from 2014-2016.
+She served on the board of the Washington Council of School Attorneys from 2013-2014 and the board of the Washington Women Lawyers from 2014-2016, and Chartwell School in Monterey, CA from 2017-2022.
 Lara received the 2016 UW School of Law Women Leaders Award for Outstanding Achievement by a Young Lawyer.
-She was named a 2017 and 2018 Rising Star by Washington Super Lawyers.
-Lara currently serves on the board of the Chartwell School in Monterey, CA.
+She has consistently been recognized as a Rising Star from 2017-2022 by Washington Super Lawyers.
+Lara currently serves on the board of the Mother Attorneys Mentoring Association (MAMAs) of Seattle.

-You can watch her recent oral argument on behalf of a student appellant in a special education matter before the U.S. Court of Appeals for the Ninth Circuit here.
+You can watch her 2016 oral argument on behalf of a student appellant in a special education matter before the U.S. Court of Appeals for the Ninth Circuit here.